-CONTROLLER COMMENTS ISL6336 When PSI# is asserted (LOW), the controller generates a 3-level PWM pattern on the phases that are active in PSI# mode.
+CONTROLLER COMMENTS ISL6336B When PSI# is asserted (LOW), the controller generates a 3-level PWM pattern on the phases that are active in PSI# mode.
 The active phases in PSI# mode must use VR11.1 drivers, ISL6622, ISL6620 for diode emulation.
-ISL6336A When PSI# is asserted (LOW), the PWM pattern has only high and low states except for fault modes.
-The controller can be used with any Intersil driver such as ISL6612, ISL6614, ISL6609, ISL6610.
-ISL6622, ISL6620 can also be used.
-DRIVER GATE DRIVE # OF GATE EMULATION OPTIMIZATION (GVOT) COMMENTS ISL6622 12V Dual Output (Single Phase) Yes Yes Use for phases that are active in PSI# mode and its coupled channel in coupled inductor applications.
+DRIVER GATE DRIVE VOLTAGE # OF GATE DRIVES DIODE EMULATION (DE) GATE DRIVE OPTIMIZATION (GVOT) COMMENTS ISL6622, ISL6622A 12V Dual Output (Single Phase) Yes Yes For phases that are active in PSI# mode and its coupled channel in coupled inductor applications.
 Can also be used on all channels.
-ISL6620 5V Dual Output (Single Phase) Yes No Use for phases that are active in PSI# mode and its coupled channel in coupled inductor applications.
+ISL6620, ISL6620A 5V Dual Output (Single Phase) Yes No For phases that are active in PSI# mode and its coupled channel in coupled inductor applications.
 Can also be used on all channels.
-ISL6612, ISL6612A 12V Dual Output (Single Phase) No No Can be used with phases that are inactive in PSI# mode or with all channels when using the ISL6336A ISL6596 5V Dual Output (Single Phase) No No Can be used with phases that are inactive in PSI# mode or with all channels when using the ISL6336A ISL6614, ISL6614A 12V Quad Output (Two Phase) No No Can be used with phases that are inactive in PSI# mode or with all channels when using the ISL6336A ISL6610 5V Quad Output (Two Phase) No No Can be used with phases that are inactive in PSI# mode or with all channels when using the ISL6336A
+ISL6612, ISL6612A 12V Dual Output (Single Phase) No No Can be used with phases that are inactive in PSI# mode ISL6596, ISL6609 5V Dual Output (Single Phase) No No Can be used with phases that are inactive in PSI# mode ISL6614, ISL6614A 12V Quad Output (Two Phase) No No Can be used with phases that are inactive in PSI# mode ISL6610 5V Quad Output (Two Phase) No No Can be used with phases that are inactive in PSI# mode

-NOTE: Intersil 5V and 12V drivers are mostly pin-to-pin compatible and allow dual footprint layout to optimize MOSFET selection and efficiency.
-Dual = One Synchronous Channel; Quad = Two Synchronous channels.
+NOTE: Intersil 5V and 12V drivers are mostly pin-to-pin compatible and allow for dual footprint layout implementation to optimize MOSFET selection and efficiency.
+Dual = One Synchronous Channel; Quad = Two Synchronous Channels.

-ISL6336, ISL6336A Block Diagram
+ISL6336B Block Diagram